Doors to Initial Formation

 Theresa McGinn (far right), accompanied by S. Clarice Korger, Vocation Director, was welcomed to the Postulancy by Prioress Maribeth Wentzlaff on January 12, 2018.

 As the newcomer enters the Postulancy she begins a life-long formation process guided by the Holy Spirit which takes place in the midst of community life.
 During the postulancy, usually 6 months to a year, the newcomer shares in the life, work and prayer of the community as she and the community discern God’s call to her in to this Benedictine way of life.

-Dr. Theresa Lafferty was received into Sacred Heart Monastery, Yankton, SD, as a Postulant in a simple ritual on August 2, 2014.
-After Theresa symbolically knocked on the front door of the Monastery, the Prioress, S. Penny Bingham, asked, “What do you seek?” to which Theresa responded, “I want to live in love and service of God with the help of this community.”
-The monastic community affirmed her request and S. Penny presented her with a medal of St. Benedict.
+In a simple ritual, Theresa McGinn, accompanied by S. Clarice Korger, Vocation Director, knocks at the front door of the monastery and was welcomed by the Prioress, S. Maribeth Wentzlaff and the community gathered inside.
+Theresa McGinn was received into Sacred Heart Monastery, Yankton, SD, as a Postulant in a simple ritual on January 12, 2018.
+After Theresa symbolically knocked on the front door of the Monastery, the Prioress, S. Maribeth Wentzlaff, asked, “What do you seek?” to which Theresa responded, “I want to live in love and service of God with the help of this community.”
+The monastic community affirmed her request and S. Maribeth presented her with a medal of St. Benedict.
 The celebration continued at Vespers and supper.

 Vocations — Join us!

 Find out what it takes to be ONE HEART in loving Jesus, your Sisters, and the world.